pjambet/redis-in-ruby/content/post/chapter-4-adding-missing-options-to-set.md

 If timeEvent func returns `AE_NOMORE`, `-1`, event is removed on next iteration, otherwise, it's bumped by `restval` ms. `serverCron` returns `1000/server.hz`.

 in `evict.c`, in `freeMemoryIfNeeded`, keys might get deleted.

+### And a few more tests

+We changed a lot of code and added more features, this calls for more tests.
+Here is

 ---